Azure/azure-iot-sdk-java/device/iot-device-samples/device-reconnection-sample/readme.md

 over the course of its lifetime.
 This sample is intended to be a starting point for a user developing a production application wherein their device client must handle unexpected connection loss events and transient errors such as throttling, internal server errors, and timeouts.

-Included in this sample is the recommended patterns for sending reported properties and receiving desired properties, for sending telemetry, for receiving cloud to device messages, and for receiving direct methods.
+Included in this sample are the recommended patterns for sending reported properties and receiving desired properties, for sending telemetry, for receiving cloud to device messages, and for receiving direct methods.

 ## Sample Structure